JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 Currently, we are focusing efforts on several developments required for a LWFA installation, such as computational simulation support [[12–14]](#reference), a source of high-peak-power laser pulses [[15]](#reference), proper gaseous and plasma target creation [[16, 17]](#reference), and development and implementation of diagnostic tools to assist and monitor the experiments [[18, 19]](#reference).
 The development of diagnostic tools is very important for a better understanding of the laser-plasma interaction [[20]](#reference).
 Diagnostic efficiency is crucial, as instabilities in both targets and laser pulses can result in low reproducibility of LWFA processes and impair the quality of accelerated electron beams [[21]](#reference).
 Among the various non-perturbing optical methods that can be used to diagnose the gaseous target [[22-25]](#reference), interferometry is a very accurate technique capable of quantifying very small optical path differences and therefore suitable for measuring density variations in LWFA targets [[26, 27]](#reference) and laser-induced plasmas [[20]](#reference).

 The *Interferometry Analysis - LIP* and *Interferometry Analysis - Gas-Jet* were developed due to this need for a new diagnostic tool to aid in the characterization of the supersonic jet of gas, quickly and reliably.
-Both software were developed by our research group as part of the work to implementation of a laser-plasma accelerator at the Nuclear and Energy Research Institute (IPEN)..
+Both software were developed by our research group as part of the work to implementation of a laser-plasma accelerator at the Nuclear and Energy Research Institute (IPEN).

 ## Installation
 Interferometry Analysis - PIL software was developed in Python 3.11.
 The use of this algorithm through an IDE requires the installation of the following packages: [NumPy](https://numpy.org/) [[28]](#reference), [Scipy](https://scipy.org/) [[29]](#reference) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) [[30]](#reference) for data processing, [Pillow](https://pypi.org/project/Pillow/) [[31]](#reference) and [Skimage](https://scikit-image.org/) [[32]](#reference) for the processing interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) [[33]](#reference) to plot results, and [PySimpleGui](https://www.pysimplegui.org/en/latest/) to create the users template.